PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 16:55:58
+Last updated: 2024-04-07 16:56:35
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman